 Step 2: Look Ahead

-It may be trite to say, but time really does fly by.
+It may be cliche to say, but time really does fly by.

-We’re already 3 months into the year, which means Christmas is only 9 months away!
-(I’m only half joking.)
+We’re already a few months into the year, which means Christmas is that much closer.
+(I’m only half-joking.)

-Take a few minutes to review any expenses you’re going to come up against and make sure you’re on track to be able to pay them.
+Take a few minutes to review any expenses that are bound to come up and make sure you’re on track to be able to pay them.

 If you find yourself in a similar situation of underfunding or raiding those future expense categories, use automation to break the habit and force yourself to save.